spack/spack/lib/spack/docs/pipelines.rst

          # mappings similar to the example higher up in this description
          ...

-In the example above, we have added a list to the ``definitions`` called ``compiler-pkgs`` (you can add any number of these), which lists compiler packages we want to be staged ahead of the full matrix of release specs (which consists only of readline in our example).
-Then within the ``gitlab-ci`` section, we have added a ``bootstrap`` section, which can contain a list of items, each referring to a list in the ``definitions`` section.
+The example above adds a list to the ``definitions`` called ``compiler-pkgs`` (you can add any number of these), which lists compiler packages that should be staged ahead of the full matrix of release specs (in this example, only readline).
+Then within the ``gitlab-ci`` section, note the addition of a ``bootstrap`` section, which can contain a list of items, each referring to a list in the ``definitions`` section.
 These items can either be a dictionary or a string.
 If you supply a dictionary, it must have a name key whose value must match one of the lists in definitions and it can have a ``compiler-agnostic`` key whose value is a boolean.
 If you supply a string,